UAE Digital Marketing Country Profile

 Umm al Qaiwain

-Umm al Qaiwain is the smallest emirate with a population of just over 60K.
+Umm al Qaiwain is the second smallest emirate after Ajman with a population of just over 60K.
 Unless you know there is a specific market for your products or services in this region it may not be worth your efforts.

 Fujairah is another smaller emirate but has established free trade zones to attract foreign investment and economic growth in the emirate.
 With a business-friendly climate on the Gulf of Oman and only about a 30-minute commute to Dubai it could be worthwhile to give this emirate some of your focus.